Hikaru2021/Single-layer-Perceptron/README.md

 # Single-layer-Perceptron
-Design and write a code for the two-input perceptron that implements the logical functions: AND OR
+Design and write a code for the two-input perceptron that implements the logical functions:
+-AND
+-OR